spatie/laravel-mailcoach-docs-old/docs/app/installation/using-the-1-click-installer.md

 ---
-title: Installation the 1-click installer
+title: Installation using the 1-click installer
 ---

 You can use a one click installer to provision a new server at Digital Ocean.
 This new server will have Mailcoach and all it's dependencies preinstalled.
 You don't need any Laravel or PHP knowledge to get started.